Inside: How to experience the beauty of Patagonia in luxury at the stunning explora Patagonia Hotel Salto Chico.

 After sorting out my transportation to the Chilean border, I met up with the gang from the Sea Spirit.
 It was a subdued dinner compared to our nights on the ship.
 We were all tired and still a bit overwhelmed from the Antarctic experience.
 Many of us still had days or weeks of travel ahead and we talked of our plans and where we might run into each other again while in Argentina.

-At the end of the night, we finally had to say our goodbyes and it was just as painful as the day before in Ushuaia.
+At the end of the night, we said our goodbyes and it was just as painful as the day before in Ushuaia.
 I honestly couldn’t see how the rest of my trip could possibly live up to what I’d just left behind.

 My transfer the next morning went very smoothly and I only had to wait a few minutes in the café on the other side of the Chilean border for the explora van to greet me.